 Note: Instruct your employees to conduct vehicle inspections both before and after the scheduled trip and report defaults (if any).

 When having a new addition to your company fleet, always select properly maintained vehicles that have also been routinely inspected.
-The vehicles should demonstrate “best in class” status for crash-worthiness.
+The vehicle information should demonstrate “best in class” status for crash-worthiness.
 You can find crash test ratings, along with other valuable information regarding vehicle safety at safercar.gov.

 That aside, look for advanced safety features, such a rear-facing cameras, collision warning systems, adaptive cruise control, and lane departure warning systems.
 These can increase the safety of your employees when driving the company vehicles.
 You may also take ergonomic considerations into account (i.e the driving position and how easily or not the driver can access the controls) before leasing or buying new company vehicles.

 Routine preventive maintenance is also necessary to ensure all company vehicles are kept in excellent road-safe condition.
 Schedule maintenance checks (use a vehicle tracking system like RAM Tracking to remind you of important maintenance dates via email alert) of safety-related equipment at specific mileage intervals, always in accordance with manufacturer's recommendations, and have a mechanic do a thorough inspection of the vehicles, at least, once a year.
 Remember that an MOT certificate does not cover more than just basic defects (check out the MOT status of a vehicle here).
 Therefore, it does not guarantee the safety of a vehicle.
 This is why carrying out preventive maintenance is significant.